Meet new and different people - flip your world upside down.

 Leading women dedicated to service, sisterhood, and tradition.

 Student Leader: Anika Grevstad (email@example.com)

 A sorority founded on the core principles of Friendship, Leadership and Scholarship.
 Kappa women around the world embrace positive ethical principles sisterhood and opportunities for leadership and personal growth.

-The Leviathan is CC's only literary and arts magazine
+The Leviathan is CC's official literary and arts magazine.

 The best of the best.
 The greatest music festival at CC.
 Saturated with fun, considered unbeatable by most.